minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

 #### 3.4.3 Cancel Order

 Cancel Order transaction will spend Order UTxO and take users' fund back to their wallet.
-This transaction requires the signature of _sender_
+This transaction requires the _sender_'s signature or _sender_ script UTxO in the Transaction Inputs

 ![CancelOrder](pics/cancel-order.png)